 Get to know your vehicle owner’s manual

 You love your car, but how well do you really know it?
 The vehicle owner’s manual is like a car’s diary – everything you ever wanted to know about your car is in there.
 Take time to give it a quick read so you know where to find important information when you need it.
 Manuals include the technical details about how your car works as well as important maintenance information (back of book) that will help you extend your car’s life.
-If you don’t have the time (or patience) to read through your owner’s manual to find out your maintenance schedule, you can find yours here.
+If you don’t have the time (or patience) to read through your owner’s manual to find out your maintenance schedule.

 Check your oil